ebezzam/python-dev-tips/docs/source/documentation.rst

 *-- Damian Conway*

 Documentation is a critical part of any software project.
-It is the first point of contact for new users, and it is the first place to look for developers when they need to understand how a piece of code works.
+It is the first point of contact for new users, and it is the first thing developers look for when they need to understand how a piece of code works.
 It is also a great way to share your knowledge with the community.

 *As a minimum*, it's good to have a README file that describes: